RahemetGisho/climate-challenge-week0/README.md

-# Climate Challenge Week 0
+# African Climate Trend Analysis Challenge – Week 0

+## Overview

+This repository contains the setup and initial configuration for the Week 0 Climate Challenge.
+The goal is to establish a reproducible development environment, version control workflow, and basic CI pipeline before working with data.

-## Project Setup Guide
+## Environment Setup

-Follow these steps to reproduce the development environment.
+Follow the steps below to reproduce the development environment.

 ### 1. Clone the Repository